hkafaccessfed/virtualhome/documentation/setup/generalsetup.md

     $> yum install java-1.7.0-openjdk.x86_64
     $> mkdir /opt/virtualhomeregistry

-1. Configure your Apache VirtualServer.
+1. Configure and harden your Apache VirtualServer.
 We recommend SSL for all VH instances.
-An example is provided in configuration/apache/vho.conf
+A base Virtual Host example is provided in configuration/apache/vho.conf